 Case Study

-When we arrived at the reception, the secretary walked us to our designated meeting room only to find that it was occupied by some senior partners.
-We asked her how she normally reserves the room.
+I asked her how she normally reserves meeting rooms.
 She replied with a sense of frustration, “Oh. we use sticky notes and paste them outside the rooms.”
-As she spoke, her gaze went through the floor and stopped at the yellow piece of sticky note that had flown under the flowerpot.
+As she spoke, she looked at the floor where a yellow sticky note had flown under the flowerpot.

 Meeting rooms are a scarce resource.
-There is always more demand for rooms than there is supply.
-With more and more people working together in a collaborative environment, there is a need for people to quickly come together to discuss ideas, and plan and strategize business.
+There is always demand for popular meeting rooms in the office.
+With more and more people working together in a collaborative environment, people need to quickly come together to discuss ideas and plan and strategize.

-Effective utilization of rooms comes from a combination of policies, technology, and enforcement.
-Either one by itself may not prove very useful, but a combination of these can effectively control the wastefulness of rooms and thus improve utilization.
+Effective utilization of meeting rooms comes from a combination of policies, technology, and enforcement.
+Either one by itself may not prove very useful, but a combination of these can effectively ensure optimal use of meeting rooms.

 Put In Place Effective Policies